Mary Ann Nevin (1844-1878), sister of Thomas J. Nevin,

 Photo © KLW NFC Imprint Private Collection 2012

 When the Nevin family of Kangaroo Valley, Hobart, sat down to read the Mercury on the 4th October 1865, they must have despaired at the notice it contained about their application for aid of £25 p.a. to open a school at Kangaroo Valley, especially Mary Ann Nevin, 21 years old, and determined to start her working life as a teacher.
 The reporter had mispelt the family name - McNevis instead of Nevin.
-A week later, when The Mercury reported that Mary Ann's application was rejected, the reporter again mispelt her name as NEVEN.
+A week later, when the Mercury reported that Mary Ann's application was rejected, the reporter again misspelt her name as NEVEN.

 Source: BOARD OF EDUCATION.
 (1865, October 4).
 The Mercury (Hobart, Tas. : 1860 - 1954), p.
 2. Retrieved February 2, 2014, from https://nla.gov.au/nla.news-article8835291